-Everyone loves a good breakfast and in Singapore we have more options for you than you can physically eat!
+Everyone loves a good breakfast, and in Singapore we have more options for you than you can physically eat!
 Why not forget your fancy brunches and kick start your day with a local breakfast at a kopitiam or hawker centre?
 At less than $5 for a satisfying meal at most places, what’s not to love?
-Most of our suggestions are available at any hawker centre you visit; these were just the places more raved about by customers and regulars.
+Most of our suggestions are available at any hawker centre you visit; these were just the places that got rave reviews from customers and regulars.
+Getting around to these spots is fairly easy, but you can also rent a car for short periods to make it a whole lot easier!

 #1 Chee Cheong Fun